-The Company has no tax losses carried forward as at 31 December 2012 (2011: QR 730,147).
+The Company has a tax loss of QR 88,271,367 as at 31 December 2013 these can be carried forward to the future (2012: QR Nil).
 The Company can recognize deferred tax assets on unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilized.
 However the Company has not recognized deferred tax assets for unused tax losses on the basis that company is unable to assess the likely timing and the level of future taxable profits together with future tax planning strategies.